refinedev/refine/documentation/docs/api-references/providers/data-provider.md

 ## Usage

-To activate data provider in refine, we have to pass the `dataProvider` to the `<Admin />` component.
+To activate data provider in refine, we have to pass the `dataProvider` to the `<Refine />` component.

 ```tsx title="App.tsx"
 import { Refine } from "@pankod/refine";